How to Surf a Hurricane, Chapter 1

 Dmitri raised his fist, the tip of a scar on his wrist poking out of his cuff.
 “No. Do not dirty yourself with begging.
 I’ve made up my mind.
 We are done.”
 He marched out of the room.

+He’s really doing it.
+I can’t believe it.
 How deep does that scar of his go?

 Without thinking, he found himself back at his desk.
 Sighing, he dropped into his chair.
 His workspace automatically appeared, projected onto his thick-rimmed glasses.
 Looking up from the virtual mess on his desk, the blueprints for his project floated in front of him, teasing him.